 - Participants found it difficult to commute to and from the venues of the project

-- It was difficult to link participants with possible employers due to lack of fitting job positions, suitable to their skills and specialisations, discrimination by local employers, limited available employment sectors for asylum seekers, extremely low-paid jobs offered and poor services by the public employment office.
+- It was difficult to link participants with possible employers due to lack of fitting job positions suitable to their skills and specialisations, discrimination by local employers, limited available employment sectors for asylum seekers, extremely low-paid jobs offered, and limited services by the public employment office.

-- Cultural factors posed great challenges (e.g. change of daily schedule and routine was needed due to the Ramadan)
+- Cultural factors posed great challenges (e.g. a change of daily schedule and routine was needed due to the Ramadan).

 How challenges were overcome:

-- Help Refugees Work platform (by UNHCR Cyprus and Cyprus Refugee Council) was used as a resource
+- The Help Refugees Work platform (by UNHCR Cyprus and Cyprus Refugee Council) was used as a resource.

-- Information was provided about the due process in public services and UNHCR online information platform for refugees in Cyprus
+- Information was provided about the due process in public services and the UNHCR online information platform for refugees in Cyprus.

 Results of the Good Practice